NickArm/RailsReservationSystem/README.md

   - Generate and manage invoices.
   - Display company details and payment status in the invoice layout.
   - View detailed breakdowns of invoice amounts, including taxes.
-- **Login & Authentication**:
-  - Secure login for admins.
-  - Logout option in the sidebar.
-  - Displays error message for invalid login attempts.

 ### Customer Functionality
 - **Reservation Management**: